bookofproofs/bookofproofs.github.io/_sources/history/19th-century/berwick.md

 **William Berwick** studied at Cambridge and lectured at Bristol, Bangor and Leeds before returning to Cambridge and eventually became Professor at Bangor.
 He worked in algebraic number theory.
 His widow endowed the Berwick prizes of the London Mathematical Society in his name.

 ### Mathematical Profile (Excerpt):
-* William had had an older sister Mary (born about 1884).
 * William Berwick was educated at a small private school before entering Bradford Grammar School where he soon showed his mathematical potential.
 * It is interesting to look at Berwick's fellow students, particularly those who were ranked above him in the Tripos.
 * Daniell went on to become professor of mathematics at the University of Sheffield, but the most famous of Berwick's fellow students was L J Mordell.